 The artist explores the liminal dimensions of the multi-layered nature and the possibilities of crisscrossing verbal and non-linguistic information, documentary materials and paintings, morphological and abstract images, and the exposé and concealed, or reality and simulacra.

-Geometry becomes a language that flickers between presence and absence within a topological architecture of perception.
+Geometry becomes a language that flickers between presence and absence within a topological architecture of cognitive mapping.
 There is a sense of movement without motion, of form held in weight, gravity, and rhythm.
-Opticality becomes substance, as repetition and contrast expand depth and space in a meditative dissonance.
+Opticality becomes substance, as the chromatic striations expand depth and space in one’s perceptual field.

 This monochrome painting is an interplay of lines and phantasmagoric spatiality.
-The contrast evokes optical intrigue and aesthetic resonance, while vestigial threads form a liminal chiaroscuro, exploring the flux between minimality and complexity.
-Through the juxtaposition of light and shadow, the plane dissolves linear dimensionality, reconstituting a subime textuality upon a fractured surface.
+The contrast evokes optical intrigue and aesthetic resonance, while vestigial threads form a liminal chiaroscuro, exploring the flux between densed matrices and abstraction.
+Through the juxtaposition of light and shadow, the plane dissolves linear dimensionality, reconstituting a sublime textuality upon a fractured surface.